Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 - Pay attention to increasing quick-relief inhaler use.
 If you find yourself relying on your quick-relief inhaler, such as albuterol, your asthma isn't under control.
 See your doctor about adjusting your treatment.

-To rule out other possible conditions — such as a respiratory infection or chronic obstructive pulmonary disease (COPD) — your doctor will do a physical exam and ask you questions about your signs and symptoms and about any other health problems.
+Your doctor will perform a physical exam to rule out other possible conditions, such as a respiratory infection or chronic obstructive pulmonary disease (COPD).
+Your doctor will also ask you questions about your signs and symptoms and about any other health problems.

 Tests to measure lung function

-You may also be given lung (pulmonary) function tests to determine how much air moves in and out as you breathe.
+You may be given lung function tests to determine how much air moves in and out as you breathe.
 These tests may include: